rmtsukuru/ruby-websockets-chat-demo/README.md

 bundle install
 ```

-Next the app requires some env vars for configuration.
-A sample `.env.sample` is provided for running the app locally.
-You can copy `.env.sample` to `.env` which foreman will pick up.

-Using foreman we can boot the application.
+You may wish to delete the existing Gemfile.lock and start fresh unless you too are developing on MinGW/Windows 7.

+The application requires (Redis)[https://redis.io/topics/quickstart] to be installed and running locally on its usual port (6379).
+If you have it running elsewhere modify the REDISCLOUD_URL variable in `.env` accordingly.

+Once you have Redis running, start the server:

 ```
-$ foreman start
+$ bundle exec puma -p 5000
 ```

 You can now visit <http://localhost:5000> to see the application.
+If you connect to it from multiple browser tabs/windows, all of them will share the same chat.